-1. Leadership, management and supervision

-- Define leadership, management and supervision and explain the distinction between these terms.[K] - b) Explain the nature of management: [K] - i) scientific/classical theories of management Fayol, Taylor - ii) the human relations school Mayo - iii) the functions of a manager Mintzberg, Drucker - c) Explain the areas of managerial authority and responsibility.
-[K] - Explain the situational, functional and contingency approaches to leadership with reference to the theories of Adair, Fiedler, Bennis, Kotter and Heifetz.[K] - e) Describe leadership styles and contexts: using the models of Ashridge, and Blake and Mouton.
-[K]

-2. Recruitment and selection of employees

-- a) Explain the importance of effective recruitment and selection to the organisation.
+- 1. Leadership, management and supervision - Define leadership, management and supervision and explain the distinction between these terms.^[K] - b) Explain the nature of management: [K] - i) Scientific/classical theories of management Fayol, Taylor - ii) The human relations school Mayo - iii) The functions of a manager Mintzberg, Drucker - c) Explain the areas of managerial authority and responsibility.
+[K] - Explain the situational, functional and contingency approaches to leadership with reference to the theories of Adair, Fiedler, Bennis, Kotter and Heifetz. ^[K] - e) Describe leadership styles and contexts: using the models of Ashridge, and Blake and Mouton.
+[K] - 2.
+Recruitment and selection of employees - a) Explain the importance of effective recruitment and selection to the organisation.
 [K] - b) Describe the recruitment and selection process and explain the stages in this process.
-[K] - c) Describe the roles of those involved in the recruitment and selection processes.[K] - Describe the methods through which organisations seek to meet their recruitment needs.[K] - e) Explain the advantages and disadvantages of different recruitment and selection methods.
-[K] - f) Explain the purposes of a diversity policy within the human resources plan.
-[K]
+[K] - c) Describe the roles of those involved in the recruitment and selection processes.
+[K] - d) Describe the methods through which organisations seek to meet their recruitment needs.^[K]

-- g) Explain the purpose and benefits of an equal opportunities policy within human resource planning.[K] - h) Explain the practical steps that an organisation may take to ensure the effectiveness of its diversity and equal opportunities policy.
+- e) Explain the advantages and disadvantages of different recruitment and selection methods.
+[K] - f) Explain the purposes and benefits of diversity and equal opportunities policies within the human resources plan.
+[K] - g) Explain the practical steps that an organisation may take to ensure the effectiveness of its diversity and equal opportunities policy.
 [K]